-Lake Baikal is currently a natural reservoir – a UNESCO world heritage site – containing around 20% of the world’s unfrozen freshwater.
-But, according to Siberian Times:
+Lake Baikal is currently a natural reservoir and a UNESCO world heritage site.
+It around 20% of the world’s unfrozen freshwater.
+According to the 2016 Siberian Times article:

-Construction of three hydro power stations on the Selenga River and its tributaries can cause the unique lake to dry out.
+Construction of … hydro power stations on the Selenga River and its tributaries can cause the unique lake to dry out.

 In total, some 330 rivers and streams flow into Lake Baikal, some large like the Selenga and many small, while its main outflow is the Angara River.